nubenetes/ocp4-ansible/README.md

 **Security in Cloud technologies like OpenShift is a must.**.
 Please avoid using cluster-admin unless absolutely necessary.

+There's room for improvement for this code:
+- *K8S_AUTH_KUBECONFIG* & ansible k8s' *kubeconfig* should be defined globally or per playbook instead of per ansible task (they couldn't be implemented by some constraints with the base code or the Tower's config).
+- ansible's with_subelements is deprecated and "loop" should be implemented instead.

 Regarding the automation of Namespace Configuration & teams onboarding, the following solutions can be a good approach if you don't want to reinvent the wheel while saving time, money and headaches:
 - https://github.com/redhat-cop/namespace-configuration-operator
 - https://github.com/redhat-cop/openshift-toolkit/tree/master/networkpolicy